 It seems fewer and fewer Canadians carry cash.
 It is barely necessary after all, given the widespread acceptance by retailers of credit cards.
-A recent Bank of Canada survey suggests that 92 per cent of retailers accept credit cards as a form of payment.
+A Bank of Canada survey suggests that 92 per cent of retailers accept credit cards as a form of payment.

 If you're in the market to get a credit card, you have many options; it is a matter of selecting the credit card that is right for you.